 The searing point of ignition crept inexorably down towards its fuel, like a fuse burning through the last millimetres of paper into a signalling rocket.

 With enormous effort, he forced his body to react faster, ignoring razors of pain which sliced through his limbs.
 Why did it hurt so much to make his stupid, laggardly limbs meander into position?

 His movements were only sluggish relative to the speed of his thoughts.
 In reality, his limbs moved faster than the fireball fell, but he was ripping muscles and tearing tendons trying to overcome their stupid inertia to make them move even faster.

 Never mind the pain!
 He could buy a whole House of Healing, if he survived!

-Through a torture of torn tissues, and with mounting terror, he tracked the comet of doom as it wafted down the final millimetres towards a titanic incendiary bomb.
+Through a torture of torn tissues, and with mounting terror, he tracked the comet of doom as it wafted down the final centimetres towards an impending firestorm.

 And touched it.

 Starting from a point between Father, Flammia and the dragon, a blinding white mound of fire mushroomed from the dust, progressively obscuring the dragon behind it.
 The dragon was now prone, having laid its head on its front claws.
 Its ears had flattened down and sealed.
 Its eyes were shut tight.